-Stampe undercarriage suspension blocks are now produced by Guy Solevels via the Stampe Club.
+Stampe undercarriage suspension blocks are now produced by Guy Solevels, whilst the Stampe Club continues to fail its members.
 A set comprises of p.n.
 43241 (9 needed per leg), and inner leg sleeve separators, p.n.
 43242 (2 needed per leg).
 I have these sleeves p.n.
 43242 in stock, seen on the left in the photo below.

 Also, there is a mold for Renault engine mounts, p.n.
 7.215.162.
 (4 required).